MicrosoftDocs/dataexplorer-docs/data-explorer/flow.md

 ### Run KQL query

 > [!Note]
-> If your query starts with a dot (meaning that it's a [control command](kusto/management/index.md)), use [Run control command and render a chart](#run-kql-query-and-render-a-chart).
+> If your query starts with a dot, it's a [control command](kusto/management/index.md)).
+Use [Run control command and render a chart](#run-kql-query-and-render-a-chart).

-This action sends a query to the specified cluster.
-The actions that are added afterwards iterate over each line of the results of the query.
+Use this action to query the specified cluster.
+The actions that are added after the action iterate over each line of the results of the query.

 The following example triggers a query every minute, and sends an email based on the query results.
 The query checks the number of records in the table, and then sends an email only if the number of records is greater than 0.